📌 KWIK SUMMARY

 Conclusion

 So, how long do indoor cats live?
 The answer: much longer than outdoor cats.
-And how do you do that?
-By feeding well, keeping them active with the best cat supplies, and providing regular healthcare.
-These are all the things you’re setting your cat up for a long, love-filled life.
+And how do you support that longevity?
+By feeding well, including balanced adult dry cat food; keeping them active with the best cat supplies, and providing regular healthcare.

 Indoor life doesn’t mean a boring one.
 It can be rich, stimulating, and safe.